Frequently Asked Questions

 Please refer to our Application Deadlines for information about deadlines and critical dates.

-What is the difference between Early Decision and Regular Decision?
+What is the difference between Early Action and Regular Decision?

-If you choose to apply for Early Decision, it means that you will apply early and receive an admission decision sooner than the rest of the applicant pool.
-More important, if you are accepted, the decision is binding — you must attend Drexel.
+If you choose to apply for Early Action, it means that you will apply early and receive an admission decision sooner than the rest of the applicant pool.
+Early Action is non-binding and, if accepted, you have until the May 1 National Candidates' Reply Date to confirm your acceptance.

 What materials do I need to submit for my application?